Computer Station Nation is reader-supported.

 Rating: 7.5/10

-The DeathAdder Essential puts the ergonomic right-handed DeathAdder shape at $24.98.
-The 6,400 DPI optical sensor tracks cleanly at casual-to-moderate gaming speeds.
-Build quality is solid for the price — this is a mouse you can use daily for years without problems.
+The DeathAdder Essential puts the classic right-handed ergonomic shape at $24.98.
+The 6,400 DPI sensor tracks cleanly at casual-to-moderate speeds.
+Build quality is solid — you can use this mouse daily for years without problems.
+Don’t expect flagship accuracy or optical switches at $25.
+What you get is a reliable, comfortable mouse with a proven shape that doesn’t require any justification at this price.

 - DeathAdder ergonomic shape at $25